 Transition Your Holiday Decor

-How do you transition your Christmas porch for winter?
-For some helpful tips peruse these ideas by Taryn at Taryn Whiteaker.
+How do you transition your holiday porch for winter?
+This porch by Taryn Whiteaker offers great ideas.

-First, the blogger removed all the holiday accents most notably anything red.
-Next, she filled the empty spaces with decorative white branches and pine cones.
-Our favorite feature is the DIY scarf wreath designed to work for the entire winter season.Continue to 12 of 22 below.
+First, she removed all the holiday accents, most notably anything red.
+Then, she filled the empty spaces with decorative white branches and pine cones.
+Our favorite feature is the DIY scarf wreath designed to work for the entire winter season.Continue to 10 of 16 below.

-The straw bales on this winter porch by Dandelion Patina are dressed up with cozy throws.
+The strawbales are dressed up with cozy throws.
 Don't you just love the rocking chairs?
-Another decoration worth mentioning are the window boxes filled with fresh cut greenery from the backyard.
+Another decoration worth mentioning is the window box filled with fresh-cut greenery from the backyard.
 Puffs of dried hydrangeas add interesting texture.
-Woven into the arrangement are soft white string lights for nighttime ambience.Continue to 14 of 22 below.
+Woven into the arrangement are soft white string lights for nighttime ambiance.Continue to 11 of 16 below.

 Winter Planter Ideas

-In a nutshell, the thrill pieces add height to an arrangement like the birch branches shown.
+In a nutshell, the "thrill" pieces add height to an arrangement, such as the birch branches shown here.
 See the pine cones, curly willow branches, and faux snowberries?
 They're filler pieces that add color and texture.
-Last but hardly least are the elements that spill over such as the evergreen branches shown.Continue to 16 of 22 below.
+Last, but hardly least, are the elements that spill over, such as the evergreen branches.Continue to 13 of 16 below.

 Winter Porch Urns

-Making your own urn arrangements for winter can be cheaper than you think.
-These beautiful examples by Sarah at Sarah Henderson Interiors combine inexpensive faux flowers with natural elements found in the yard.
-But here's the kicker.
-Instead of spending money on gravel or floral foam to keep the beautiful arrangements in place, Henderson used fallen leaves.Continue to 19 of 22 below.
+Making urn arrangements for winter can be cheaper than you think.
+These beautiful examples by Sarah Henderson Interiors combine inexpensive faux flowers with natural elements found in the yard.
+But here's the kicker: Instead of spending money on gravel or floral foam to keep the beautiful arrangements in place, Henderson used fallen leaves.Continue to 14 of 16 below.

 Easy Winter Porch Arrangement

 This idea by Kristi at Making it in the Mountains makes it a snap to whip up a cute display for your winter porch.
 Her arrangement of faux branches in an old milk can took minutes to create.
-Another idea worthy of stealing is using summer patio furniture like the faux wicker sofa shown as winter porch décor.Continue to 21 of 22 below.
+Another idea worthy of stealing is using summer patio furniture, like the faux wicker sofa, used as winter porch décor.Continue to 15 of 16 below.

-Containers arrangements filled with natural elements that can withstand winter weather is an excellent way to spruce up your porch.
-These porch urns artfully arranged by landscape designer Deborah Silver feature resilient evergreens topped off with pine cones and decorative branches.Continue to 22 of 22 below.
+Container arrangements filled with natural elements that can withstand winter weather are an excellent way to spruce up your porch.
+These porch urns, artfully arranged by landscape designer Deborah Silver, feature resilient evergreens topped off with pine cones and decorative branches.Continue to 16 of 16 below.